SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/PathShape/README.md

 #Path Shape

-This sample demonstrate how a path node is created.
-PathShape is used to represent the path shapes.
-Data property is used to define path data.
+This sample demonstrates how a path node is created.
+The PathShape is used to represent the path shapes.
+The Data property is used to define a path data.